about the course

 But often the imagery we employ is divorced from the living body.
 We seek mastery of our muscles at the cost of feeling at home in them.
 We use idealized models and dissective anatomy.
 These can lead to many blind alleys in our technical learning -- not to mention pain, negative body image, and musical dysphoria.

 Can we do better?
-In these fun and dynamic 2-hr classes we will come to know the body as it really develops -- and we will learn to embody it as a vital part of musical practice/performance.
+In this fun and dynamic class, we will come to know the body as it really develops -- and we will learn to embody it as a vital part of musical practice/performance.